SAEONData/Open-Data-Platform/odp/api/public/README.md

 # The Open Data Platform API

 A public API providing a stable interface to ODP back-end systems, with automatic, interactive API documentation using the OpenAPI standard.
-API requests are fulfilled by _adapters_ configured to handle particular routes.
 Built on [FastAPI](https://fastapi.tiangolo.com/).

 ## Environment variables